-MASAC Recommendation #98
+MASAC Recommendation #223

-The following recommendations were approved by the Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation on May 6, 2000, and adopted by the NHF Board of Directors on June 10, 2000.
+The following recommendations were approved by the Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation on October 5, 2013, and adopted by the NHF Board of Directors on October 6, 2013.

 Indications and Safety Considerations

-Liver biopsy is performed in individuals with hepatitis or acute or chronic liver disease for diagnosis or to establish the extent and severity of liver disease (1, 2).
-The specific indications may include persistently abnormal liver function tests, hepatomegaly, suspected systemic disease involving the liver, or liver cancer.
+Individuals with hemophilia who have been treated with plasma-derived clotting factor concentrates are at risk for infection with hepatitis B and C. In this group, over 80% of adults have been infected with hepatitis C, and increasing numbers are developing end-stage liver disease.
+Liver biopsy has been performed in individuals with hepatitis or acute or chronic liver disease for diagnosis or to establish the extent and severity of liver disease.
+[1, 2] The specific indications may include persistently abnormal liver function tests, hepatomegaly, suspected systemic disease involving the liver, or liver cancer.

-Individuals with hemophilia who have been treated with clotting factor are at risk for hepatitis.
-In this group, over 80% of adults have been infected with hepatitis C, and increasing numbers may develop end-stage liver disease.
-Because of their underlying coagulation defect and because of potential additional coagulopathies, i.e. the coagulopathy associated with liver disease, drugs, or other conditions, individuals with hemophilia may be at increased risk of bleeding if a liver biopsy is performed.
+If a liver biopsy is to be performed, individuals with hemophilia may be at increased risk of bleeding because of their underlying coagulation defect and because of potential additional coagulopathies such as the coagulopathy associated with liver disease, drugs, or other conditions.
 For these reasons, individuals with hemophilia should be evaluated by hematologists with expertise in coagulation disorders prior to undergoing a liver biopsy.

 The evaluation prior to liver biopsy should include prothrombin time (PT), platelet count, and inhibitor screen/titer.
 In addition, information should be obtained regarding past hepatitis and liver function tests that are obtained as part of comprehensive hemophilia care.
 A list of current medications should be determined, with specific attention to drugs that may cause vitamin K deficiency or platelet dysfunction.
-Concomitant factors that may increase bleeding risk should be assessed, including the presence of portal hypertension, thrombocytopenia, Vitamin K deficiency, or analgesics that can cause platelet dysfunction.
+Concomitant factors that may increase bleeding risk should be assessed, including the presence of portal hypertension, thrombocytopenia, vitamin K deficiency, or analgesics that can cause platelet dysfunction.

 Recommendations for Managing Percutaneous or Transjugular Liver Biopsy

-- Individuals with hemophilia or another bleeding disorder should be evaluated by a hematologist with expertise in coagulation disorders prior to the biopsy.
+1. Individuals with hemophilia or another bleeding disorder should be evaluated by a hematologist with expertise in coagulation disorders prior to the biopsy.

-- The patient’s medication list should be reviewed for medications that may enhance bleeding tendency, e.g. nonsteroidal anti-inflammatory agents, and where possible such agents should be discontinued.
+a.
+The patient’s medication list should be reviewed for medications that may enhance bleeding tendency, e.g. nonsteroidal anti-inflammatory agents, and where possible such agents should be discontinued.

-- The prothrombin time (PT) and platelet count should be checked prior to the procedure.
+b.
+The prothrombin time (PT) and platelet count should be checked prior to the procedure.

-- Vitamin K and platelets should be given preoperatively as needed to correct the PT and platelet count towards normal.
+c.
+Vitamin K and platelets should be given preoperatively as needed to correct the PT and platelet count towards normal.

-- The liver biopsy should be performed as an in-patient procedure.
+2. The liver biopsy should be performed as an in-patient procedure.

-- Immediately prior to the procedure, that is, within 5 to 10 minutes of the procedure, clotting factor should be infused to correct the factor level to 100%.
+3. Immediately prior to the procedure, that is, within 5 to 10 minutes of the procedure, clotting factor should be infused to correct the factor level to 100%.

-- An activated partial thromboplastin time (APTT) may be drawn 10 to 15 minutes after the infusion to help with future management.
+4. An activated partial thromboplastin time (APTT) may be drawn 10 to 15 minutes after the infusion to help with future management.

-- Following the procedure, the hemoglobin, hematocrit, and volume of blood loss during the procedure should be determined.
+5. Following the procedure, the hemoglobin, hematocrit, and volume of blood loss during the procedure should be determined.

-- Additional doses of factor should be given after the procedure at the hematologist’s discretion.
+6. Additional doses of factor should be given after the procedure at the hematologist’s discretion.
 Additional doses of vitamin K and plasma may be given as well.

-- Schiff L, Schiff ER.
+1) Schiff L, Schiff ER.
 Diseases of the Liver, 7th edition.
 Philadelphia, Lippincott, 1993.

-- Zakim D, Boyer TD.
+2) Zakim D, Boyer TD.
 Hepatology: A Textbook of Liver Disease, 3rd edition.
 Philadelphia, Saunders, 1996.